jdormit/senior-project-site/index.md

 ## Research Paper
 As a part of the project, I will write a research paper.
 Details can be found [here](paper).

+## Proof of Concept
+I built a proof of concept.
+It lives [on Github](https://github.com/jdormit/spark-proof-of-concept).
+It gave me [some helpful takeaways](proof-of-concept-thoughts) for the real project.